 No swimming areas are available.

-The Leslie Road campground is closed for renovations beginning Oct.
-20, 2019.
-This includes the family campground and Sherman cabins.
+The family campground on Leslie Road is closed for renovations.
+This includes campsites and Sherman cabins.

-A primitive equestrian camp, located on Sprucevale Road, has reservable sites and tie-ups for horses.
-The equestrian campground has NO potable water.
+The equestrian camp, located on Sprucevale Road, has reservable sites and tie-ups for horses.
+The equestrian campground is primitive camping has NO potable water.
 Please plan accordingly.
+[Equestrian Campground Driving Directions]

 Stream fishing is excellent for smallmouth bass and rock bass.